Arithmetic completely regular codes: Codes in the Hamming graph

-\begin{pf} Since each $C$ in $\Pi$ satisfies $\delta(C)\ge 2$, the vertices in any clique in $\Gamma$ belong to pairwise distinct classes in $\Pi$.
-So the quotient $\Gamma/\Pi$ has a clique of size at least $q$, the clique number of $H(n,q)$.
-This immediately implies (a)-(c) as: $H(m,q')$ has no clique of size larger than $q'$; any Doob graph has maximum clique size three or four; a folded cube other than $K_4$ has maximum clique size two, as does any graph with intersection array $\{6,5,4;1,2,6\}$.
+\begin{proof} Since each $C$ in $\Pi$ satisfies $\delta(C)\ge 2$, the vertices in any clique in $\Gamma$ belong to pairwise distinct cells in $\Pi$.
+So, in the quotient $\Gamma/\Pi$, every edge lies in a clique of size at least $q$, the clique number of $H(n,q)$.
+This immediately implies (a)--(c) as: $H(m,q')$ has clique number $q'$; any Doob graph has maximal cliques of size three; a folded cube other than $K_4$ has clique number two, as does any graph with intersection array $\{6,5,4;1,2,6\}$.

 For part (d), we clearly need only consider the case where $q=2$.
-As $\delta(C)\geq 2$, it is easy to see that every claw $K_{1,3}$ in $\Gamma/\Pi$ belongs to a unique 3-cube so that $\Gamma/\Pi$ must be the folded $6$-cube {\cite[Corollary 4.3.8]{B}}. \epf \end{pf}
+As $\delta(C)\geq 3$, we use \cite[Theorem~11.1.8]{B} to determine $n=\delta(C)=6$ from the intersection array of $\Gamma/\Pi$, and this means that $\Gamma/\Pi$ is the folded $6$-cube. \end{proof}

+As a side remark, we note that every perfect $1$-code in $H(n,q)$, additive or not, gives us an equitable partition --- the partition into the code and its translates by the various vectors of Hamming weight one --- with complete quotient graph.
+(This was a small oversight in \cite{B}, near the bottom of p355.)